kartikvasnani07/txted/txted/README.md

 Usage
 -------------------------------------------------------------------------------

+Youtube Video URL (It's not recommended to rely upon this completely) : [Youtube](https://youtu.be/WnWktT2ZIuc)

 When you launch TXTed, the main menu is displayed with the following options:

 1) New File          → Start editing a new empty file